BrightLocal/C-Sharp-Api-Wrapper/INSTALLATION.md

     2. Json.NET: nuget Install-Package Newtonsoft.Json -Version 9.0.1 | Git: https://github.com/JamesNK/Newtonsoft.Json

-2. Copy api.cs class to your project and reference the class in using statement.
+2. Copy api.cs class from /BrightLocal/src/BrightLocal/ to your project and reference the class in using statement.